georgejkaye/cookiebreaks/README.md

 The `client_id` and the `client_secret` are the publicly available details that Thunderbird provides Microsoft.
-These can be found [in the Firefox source here](https://hg.mozilla.org/comm-central/file/tip/mailnews/base/src/OAuth2Providers.jsm).
+These can be found in the [Thunderbird source](https://hg.mozilla.org/comm-central/file/tip/mailnews/base/src/OAuth2Providers.jsm).

 To setup the account, run the following, where `<alias>` is a name you will use to identify the account later.